yoxisem544/NetworkRequestKit/readme.md

 # Network Request Kit
 This code is inspried by Austin Feight's [Evolution of a Network Layer](https://github.com/feighter09/Evolution-of-a-Network-Layer).
 I made it possiable to handle multipart request and deal with response that is ignorable according to my situation.

-There is a artical explain why should we wrap network request like this in chinese.
+There is a [artical](https://github.com/yoxisem544/Network-Evolution-Practice) explain why should we wrap network request like this in chinese.
 We won't go too deep here.
+If you don't understand what we are doing here.
+I sugguest you to read this [artical](https://github.com/yoxisem544/Network-Evolution-Practice) first or [Evolution of A Networking Layer](https://medium.com/@austinfeight/evolution-of-a-networking-layer-c395017188b3#.pkla1nafd) for a english version.

 ## Requirement
 - swift 3.0 or above